Each unique Masters in Surgery (MCh) project is carried out over a minimum of one year and a maximum of two years (full-time).

 Develop your skills as a researcher at RCSI

 You will have a range of resources, research development opportunities and training at your disposal during your MCh, including:

-- Core and optional modules as part of our Professional Certificate in Research Practices.
-All MCh scholars are expected to complete Research Ethics and Integrity (PC04) core module as part of their degree.
+- Core and optional modules as part of our research development training – all MCh scholars are expected to complete the Postgraduate Essentials (PC01) and Research Ethics and Integrity (PC04) core modules as part of their degree.